Fsociety1101/PortScanner/README.md

 # PortScanner
 It is a port scanner for an ip address.
 This is version 1.0, hence it will be a little slow.
+You have to run the program with python 3